IdentityGraph™

 Core Effective Attributes

-Once the raw data is collated, the challenge becomes one of resolution and refinement.
-Given that different sources can offer varying (and sometimes conflicting) data about a single asset, IdentityGraph™ employs algorithms to categorize and rank this information based on its reliability and relevance.
+Given that different sources can offer varying (and sometimes conflicting) data about a single asset, IdentityGraph™ enables customers to select an order of precendence for which connector data should be used in Core Effective Attributes for attributes where multiple sources might contain conflicting data.
 This ranking mechanism ensures that the most accurate data is given precedence, culminating in the formation of "Core Effective Attributes."

 These attributes represent the essence of the device, giving a clear and immediate understanding of its nature and function.